-Decide to Teach English Abroad – The process
+Decide to Teach English Abroad ~ Step 1 ~ Find your Why

 Let’s get down to business…..shall we?
 The first part of the process will help you get focused and set up your goals for your new life teaching abroad.
 Before you start to make any decisions about where to teach or what kind of job to look for you want to figure out your WHY.

 Many people decide to teach English abroad from the stories they have heard from a friend who has taught in Korea or China.
 Side note: Korea and China are hot spots for teaching English abroad which means there are a lot of jobs and money to be made.
-These jobs have been the “cookie cutter” job option to move abroad and teach in a private school with accomodation and travel iprovided.
-With a friend’s reommendation and first hand experience this may seem like the perfect way to start.
+These jobs have been the “cookie cutter” job option to move abroad and teach in a private school with accommodation and travel provided.
+With a friend’s recommendation and first-hand experience, this may seem like the perfect way to start.
 You have the information and personal experience and advice from someone you trust.
 But, and it’s a big BUT!
 There are so many MORE places and jobs to choose from.

 Before you decide on living the same journey as your friend……make sure it is the journey you want to be on!